 - 1. Full-time Administration staff will be provided with subsidised uniforms to the value of \$450 per annum from the Local Government Corporate Collection.
 Full Time Equivalent (FTE) Administration staff will be provided with subsidised uniforms to the full-time pro-rata value per annum from the Local Government Corporate Collection.
-Full-time Administration staff maybe reimbursed for one set of working shoes per annum, the value of the shoes taken off the \$450 allowance. - 2.
-Staff are entitled to the uniform subsidy after a qualifying period of three months. - 3.
-Unused uniform subsidy may not be accrued. - 4.
+Full-time Administration staff maybe reimbursed for one set of working shoes per annum at the discretion of the CEO or Deputy CEO.
+The value of the shoes is to be taken off the \$450 allowance. - 2.
+Staff are entitled to the uniform subsidy after a qualifying period of three months. - Unused uniform subsidy may not be accrued. - 4.
 Staff leaving Council's employ within three months of receiving the subsidy are required to repay 50% and those that leave between three and six months after receiving the subsidy, 25% of Council's contribution.